chef/mixlib-install/README.md

 # => ["12.13.3", "12.13.7", "12.13.8+20160721014124", "12.13.11+20160721165202"]
 ```

-## Unstable channel
-The `:unstable` channel is currently only available when connected to Chef's internal network.

-## Feature Flags

-Below are the environment variables you can set to tune certain aspects of mixlib-install.
-They enable some features that are currently under development.
-You should use these features with care.

-`MIXLIB_INSTALL_UNIFIED_BACKEND` => Enables unified backend feature which uses Artifactory backend for all available channels.

 ## Development
-Since mixlib-install needs to interact with Bintray and Artifactory and since Artifactory instances are only available in Chef's network, this project uses [vcr](https://github.com/vcr/vcr).

 VCR is a tool that helps cache and replay http responses.
 When these responses change or when you add more tests you might need to update cached responses.
 Check out [spec_helper.rb](https://github.com/chef/mixlib-install/blob/master/spec/spec_helper.rb) for instructions on how to do this.

 ## Contributing